Confused about diet during cancer treatment - read this...

 • The ketogenic diet is a low-carbohydrate diet.
 There are variations, with specific proportions of macronutrients depending on the type of ketogenic diet followed.

-• The existing research is on animals and in brain tumours.
+• The existing research is on animals and in brain tumors.

 • Human data is based on single cases and demonstrated weight loss, which may be a concern.

-• A high protein intake may counteract the ketogenic diet by providing glucogenic amino acids for production of glucose when the level of protein consumed exceeds the normal non starvation protein turnover.
+• A high protein intake may counteract the ketogenic diet by providing glucogenic amino acids for the production of glucose when the level of protein consumed exceeds the normal non-starvation protein turnover.

-• A ketogenic diet can cause symptoms of constipation, diarrhoea and fatigue.
+• A ketogenic diet can cause symptoms of constipation, diarrhea, and fatigue.

 • Adherence may be low due to palatability, and prolonged dietary restrictions.